MF-Volcano-Editor-Dev/Mario-Forever-Volcano-Editor/guides/coding_guides.md

 It's NOT RECOMMENDED to remove any spaces in previous examples.

 However, as the typed coding gets taken, in some situation the type specification is not required:
-- For local variables in a function, you can use ":=" if the right value is type-inferrable by the first sight of a human.
+- For local variables in a function, you can use ":=" if the right value is type-inferrable by the first sight of human.
 - For arrays, misuse of the feature will cause error.
 For example, an array assigned with [] will throw an error when it is prefixed with ":=".
 - When assigning a for loop, you needn't speficy the type for the loop variable `i`, `j`, `k`, etc..